About the Winnipeg Pops Orchestra

 We also perform “pops” (popular) music that includes medleys and show tunes by Gilbert and Sullivan, Andrew Lloyd Webber, George Gershwin, Henry Mancini, Cole Porter, John Williams, Leroy Anderson, Rodgers and Hammerstein, Duke Ellington, Glenn Miller, and Count Basie.

-When we return in March 2022, we will also perform music by Winnipeg composers and arrangers Phil Winkless (principal viola), Anna Schwartz (composition student at CMU) and Owen Clark (conductor and music director).
+We also highlight Winnipeg composers and arrangers such as Phil Winkless (principal viola), Anna Schwartz (composition student at CMU), Owen Clark (WPO Conductor and Music Director), and others.

 Our Music Director: